-To keep my grilling addiction in check, I allow myself to buy one large equipment purchase each spring, and this year, the Weber rotisseries attachment is in my sights.
+To keep my grilling infatuation in check, I allow myself to buy one large equipment purchase each spring, and this year, the Weber rotisseries attachment is in my sights.
 But I was beaten to the punch, receiving it as a holiday gift, and as soon as I saw it, I knew exactly what was going on that spit: chicken.

 I'm in love with the rotisserie chicken from this hole-in-the-wall pan-Latino joint near my office but can't quite put my finger on what makes it so delicious.
 I set out on an expedition to find out but never came up with a clear consensus of a recipe.
 I decided to go with this one for Peruvian rotisserie chicken that piqued my interest instead.